Judopay/JudoKit-Android/README.md

 startActivityForResult(intent, requestCode);
 ```
 ##### 4. Check the payment result
-In the Activity that calls the JudoPay SDK, override the ```Activity.onActivityResult``` method to receive the Receipt from the payment:
+In the Activity that calls the judo SDK, override the ```Activity.onActivityResult``` method to receive the Receipt from the payment:
 ```java
 @Override
 protected void onActivityResult(int requestCode, int resultCode, Intent data) {